For Individuals: Wysa Try Free ↗

 Which AI therapy app has the most clinical evidence?

 Among currently available consumer apps, Wysa leads with 30+ peer-reviewed publications including RCTs in JMIR.
 It is endorsed by the UK NHS and CE-marked as a Class I medical device in the EU.
-Woebot had 14+ RCTs but is no longer available to consumers.
+Woebot had multiple peer-reviewed RCTs but retired its consumer app in June 2025 and is no longer available to consumers.

 Is Replika a therapy app?